theothernt/AerialViews/README.md

 - Supports *only* the latest Apple video feed (it contains nearly all previous videos too!)

-- Ability to play Apple **or any other videos** stored locally

-- Ability to play videos from a local network share (ie. Samba/SMB)
+- Ability to play Apple videos **or any other** stored locally or on a local network (Samba/SMB) share

 - HDR support (Dolby Vision is required for Apple's videos)

-- Skip video feature (Swipe right on your phone or press right on your TV remote's d-pad)
+- Skip video feature (press right on your TV remote's d-pad)

 - Alternate text position to help avoid burn-in on OLED TVs